 Soy milk is a wonderful choice when making buttermilk because of the high protein content but it will work with almond or oat milk as well.

-Whisk together the all-purpose flour, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt in a large mixing bowl.
+Whisk together the all-purpose flour, brown sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt in a large mixing bowl.

 Stir together the pumpkin purée, vegetable oil, flax egg, and milk in a separate bowl.